Scissor Lift · indicative used estimate

 Missing safety decals, worn guardrails and an out-of-date logbook all say deferred maintenance — buyers price the recommissioning first.

-Compare equipment finance →HeavyBook may receive a fee if you proceed with a broker we refer you to.
+Estimate repayments →HeavyBook may receive a fee if you proceed with a broker we refer you to.

 Bought or sold a JLG 3246ES?

 Tell us what it went for — sixty seconds, anonymous.
-Every submission sharpens this guide for the next buyer.
+Every submission is reviewed as potential evidence for a future verified range.

-Add your price →Watch 3246ES prices
+Add this machine’s price →Watch 3246ES prices

 Pre-purchase inspection checklist

 The checks that separate a good buy from a money pit — major-inspection status, batteries, guardrails, logbook and decal compliance.
+Requests are reviewed and emailed manually.